KI7MT/wspr-analytics/examples/README.md

 ## Environment Setup

-If you are on `Windows -10` It's highly recommended that you use `Windows Subsystem Linux v2`.
-Doing so will be far easier than setting up [Apache Spark][] and you can follow the directions below to get things going.
+If you are on `Windows 10` it is highly recommended that you use `Windows Subsystem Linux v2`.
+Doing so will be far easier for setting up [Apache Spark][] and you can follow the directions below to get things going.